 I did just the opposite.
 I opened those goddamn skies up like a slap in the face, while thunder rumbled through the air and into your chest.
 With fists balled, you cursed my name and stepped back out into the rain.
 I watched as you splashed through puddle after puddle.
 I put that terrible song from the commercial you hate in your head, so you had to repeat it eighty two times before you got home.
 I helped you pick that shirt that rubs your nipples just wrong.

-Forty-seven painful minutes later, when your soggy socks slapped against the hardwood floor, and you finally put that burrito in the microwave, you would look back at your watch, realizing you ran much further and faster than you ever had before.
+Forty-seven painful minutes later, when your soggy socks slapped against the hardwood floor, and you finally put that burrito in the microwave, you would look back at your watch, realizing you ran much further and faster than you would have.

 You jumped into the shower, shivering at the cold mist that came off it while you waited for the water to warm up your frozen bones.
-And there, in that shower, as warm water and euphoria poured over you, despite the burn in your nipples, you smiled.
-You even teared up a little with pride.
+And there, in that shower, as warm water and euphoria poured over you, despite the burn in your nipples, you smiled with pride.